The Science of StoryTelling - 80/20 Summary

 All plots embrace a 3 act shape:

-Struggle - Every dramatic scene will pose the fundamentals question "who am I?"
+Struggle - Every dramatic scene will pose the fundamental question "who am I?"
 Am I going to be the flawed version of myself or the new version?

 Some of the best examples include: